-- (a) which of the following are included in this record: - (i) the databases consulted (patent and non patent literature); - (ii) the keywords, combinations of words and truncations used; - (iii) the language(s) in which the search was carried out; - (iv) the classes and class combinations searched, at least according to the IPC or equivalent; - (v) a listing of all search statements used in the databases consulted. - (b) which other information relevant to the search itself is included in this record e.g. a statement of the subject of search; details of special relevance to internet searching; a record of documents viewed; on-line thesaurus, synonym or concept databases, etc.
+(a) (i-v) Search process record includes the databases consulted (patent and non patent literature), keywords, combinations of words and truncations used, the language(s) in which the search was carried out, the classes and class combinations searched, at least according to the IPC or equivalent, and a list of all search statements used in the databases consulted.

+(b) Other relevant information are included in this record, such as details of special relevance to internet searching, synonym databases etc.